GiNgesIo/semTools-Measurement-Invariance/README.md

 )
 ```

-Since the old approach was deprecated to add flexibility you now have to do the following to produce the same result:
+#### Since the old approach was deprecated to add flexibility you now have to do the following to produce the same result
 ```
 test.seq <- c("loadings","intercepts","means","residuals")